What is the Electricity Supply Free Market?

 - the final component consists of taxes: VAT and excise duty.

-The social bonus for electricity is a billing reduction to assist families in financial difficulties.
+The Power Social Bonus is a billing reduction to assist families in financial difficulties.
 It was introduced in December 2009 and provides savings on annual amounts spent on electricity.

 The energy mix is the range of primary sources used to produce electricity.

 A primary source is one found in nature and therefore not derived from the processing of any other form of energy.